Quillor/firstVoteNC/README.md

 ## HOW TO SETUP/RUN THE WP FILES IN YOUR LOCALHOST
 1. WP FILES
   - copy the content of your wp-config-sample to wp-config
-  - put your DB Details
+  - Open your phpmyadmin and create your DB AND put your DB Details in wp-config file
   - Then Enable MultiSite
 ```shell
 define('MULTISITE', true);